ASLeonard/pangenome_summer_school/slides/lecture_7.md

 In particular, check the region you care about!

+. . .

-Can also check known regions match expectations
+Can also check if *known* regions match expectations.

 ---